hao-otterai/distributed-word2vec/README.md

 Have the ability to train many word vector models in parallel on multiple different datasets

 ## Business Value
+Web scale advertising platforms, search engines and personalized recommendation systems rely on large scale and fast training of word or social embeddings.

 ### MVP
+ - ETL for preprocessing input text files
+ - Setting up a parameter for storing and updating word rectors
-Build a scalable distributed training pipeline for word vectors, that can both train on very large datasets, and train as fast as possible.
+ - Build a scalable distributed training pipeline for word vectors on reasonable sized data.

 ### Stretch Goals